PacifAIst/Proxyface/README.md

 ## ✨ What makes it special

 ### 🎧 Hands-Free (HF) — learn languages while you talk
+This HF mode allows you to have a conversation with the AI taking long pauses (configurable in the settings) as the automatic message to send.
-Hold **Alt+T** to speak.
+You can also hold **Alt+T** to speak.
 Release to send.
 The AI replies in your target language with its face reacting to every word — embarrassed, curious, delighted.
 No typing.
 No clicking.
 Just conversation.

 > *"I use it to practice Japanese.
 The pumpkin face going SURPRISED every time I say something wrong is weirdly motivating."*

 ### 🧠 4 MB emotion brain — runs at 60 ms on your GPU
 TinyBERT INT8 ONNX, trained on 3 200 sentences across 8 emotions.
 Runs via WebGPU in Chrome — no Python, no server, no API key for inference.
 The face reacts to the AI's output, not yours.

-### 🎨 40+ pixel-art characters — or submit your own
+### 🎨 40+ pixel-art characters — or submit your own for a Community-based art
 ![Character gallery — Dev, Daruma, Console, Terminator](docs/screenshots/3_characters.png)

 Drop a sprite sheet in `sprites/art/yourname/` and run one sync script.
 Your character appears instantly.
 [Submit it to us](#submit-your-art) for priority review and a place in the official gallery.

-### 👁️ Eye tracking — opt-in, on-device
+### 👁️ Eye tracking — opt-in, on-device to enhance interactivity
 MediaPipe face landmarker runs locally.
 The pupils follow your gaze.
 No video ever leaves your machine.

 ### 🔊 Voice I/O — bot mode, natural mode, or silent
+- **HF mode**: fully-auto bilateral conversation
+- **Semi-auto**: hold Alt+T → speak → auto-send → AI replies
 - **Bot mode**: typewriter sound while the AI streams
-- **Natural mode**: browser TTS reads the reply aloud
+- **Natural mode**: browser TTS reads the reply aloud using API TTS (paid, high quality) or the built in (free, medium quality)
-- **HF mode**: hold Alt+T → speak → auto-send → AI replies

 ### 🔒 Privacy-proof
 Zero network calls for inference.
 Your API key lives in `localStorage`, never transmitted to us.
 GPL-3.0 — read every line.